 1. Economic Health

-A trade surplus can be a sign of a healthy and competitive economy, resulting in a country’s ability to produce and export goods effectively.
+A trade surplus can be a sign of a healthy and competitive economy, indicating a country’s ability to produce and export goods effectively.

 2. Job Creation